-The rivers and lakes of the English Lake District contain important populations of native migratory salmon and sea trout and non migratory brown trout as well as creatures as well known as otters and others less well known but equally important such as freshwater pearl mussels and lampreys.
+The rivers and lakes of the English Lake District contain important populations of native migratory salmon and sea trout and non-migratory brown trout, iconic creatures such as otters and the less well known but equally important freshwater mussels and lampreys.

-The Wild Rivers Catchment are those situated in West Cumbria and include:
+The Wild Rivers Catchment covers rivers in West Cumbria, including:

-The Ehen runs west through the village of Ennerdale Bridge where it is joined by Croasdale Beck (off Banna Fell) and then on to Cleator Moor and Cleator where it is joined by the River Keekle before moving southwards through Egremont and then runs parallel to the Irish Sea which it eventually joins near the Sellafield nuclear site, at the same point as the River Calder.
+The Ehen’s source is at the western end of Ennerdale Water, fed by the River Liza.
+It runs west through the village of Ennerdale Bridge where it is joined by Croasdale Beck (off Banna Fell) and then on to Cleator Moor and Cleator where it is joined by the River Keekle before moving south through Egremont then running parallel to the Irish Sea which it eventually joins near the Sellafield nuclear site, at the same point as the River Calder.

-The River Calder then flows into the Irish Sea at the same departure point as the River Ehen, just south west of Sellafield.
+The River Calder rises at Lankrigg Moss, flowing through wild, high land then under the atmospheric Monks Bridge, near the village of Calderbridge, before making its way through the site of the Sellafield nuclear plant.
+It then flows into the Irish Sea at the same point as the River Ehen, just south-west of Sellafield.

-The Irt flows through Nether Wasdale, Santon Bridge and crosses the Cumbria Coastal Way long distance footpath at Drigg Holme packhorse bridge.
+A clear lake-fed river, the Irt flows from the southwestern end of Wastwater, the deepest lake in England, leaving the lake at the foot of Whin Rigg, the southern peak of the dramatic Wastwater Screes.
+It flows through Nether Wasdale and Santon Bridge and crosses the Cumbria Coastal Way long distance footpath at Drigg Holme packhorse bridge.
 From there it flows through Drigg Dunes and the Irt Estuary Nature Reserve before joining the Esk and the Mite at picturesque Ravenglass.

 The Irt has several tributaries including Greathall Beck, Cinderdale Beck, Black Beck, Kid Beck, and the River Bleng.